bhavirdy/turnaround-time-and-waiting-time-script/README.md

 # turnaround-time-and-waiting-time-script

-The following Python script utilizes data from multiple .txt files, exported from an operating system simulator, to calculate the average turnaround time and average waiting time for a set of processes.
+The following Python script utilizes data from a .txt file, exported from an operating system simulator, to calculate the average turnaround time and average waiting time for a set of processes.

 Sample data provided in the .txt files: